astropy/astropy/README.rst

 .. image:: https://img.shields.io/pypi/v/astropy.svg
     :target: https://pypi.python.org/pypi/astropy

-Astropy (http://www.astropy.org) is a package intended to contain much of the core functionality and some common tools needed for performing astronomy and astrophysics with Python.
+The Astropy Project (http://astropy.org/) is a community effort to develop a single core package for Astronomy in Python and foster interoperability between Python astronomy packages.
+This repository contains the core package which is intended to contain much of the core functionality and some common tools needed for performing astronomy and astrophysics with Python.

 Releases are `registered on PyPI <http://pypi.python.org/pypi/astropy>`_, and development is occurring at the